 Which platforms and devices does the SDK support?

-The SDK works on iOS devices running iOS7 or newer (recording only works on iOS8 and newer), and Android devices running API level 18 (4.3.x) and newer.
+The SDK works on iOS devices running iOS 7 or newer (recording only works on iOS 8 and newer), and Android devices running API level 16 (4.1.x) and newer.

-We publish SDKs for native iOS and Android and Unity.
+We publish SDKs for native iOS, native Android and Unity.
 On iOS the SDK works well with both Swift and Objective-C, and on Android with both Kotlin and Java.
+If you use a custom game engine you can read about how to use our SDK with your custom engine here.
 We are evaluating adding more platforms based on the feedback we get.

 What kind of apps can use Megacool?